t-d-k/LibreCrypt/docs/technical_details__creating_FreeOTFE_volumes.md

 #### Writing the CDB/keyfile
 </A>

-The following procedure is used to build up a DoxBox CDB/keyfile:
+The following procedure is used to build up a container CDB/keyfile:

 1. Obtain all the information which will be stored within the volume's "Volume details block"
 1. Derive the "critical data key" by processing the user's password and salt with PKCS #5 PBKDF2 (using HMAC with the user's choice of hash algorithm).